RF Boost Long Range Antenna for Cellular & Wi-Fi (Grid Parabolic)

 Essentially, it works with all cell phone signal boosters as far they are N-Female connectors.
 This means that all you require is a cable with N-Male as one of the connectors.
 For other cables you might have to pick the best according to exactly what you will be plugging into.
 For instance, devices such as Mofi have SMA-Female connectors inbuilt and the cable you end up using must be a perfect SMA-Male to fit.

 Those intending to plug into devices such as Nighthawk M1 among other gadgets, all that is required are TS-9 connectors.
 It means an N-Male and SMA-Male configuration cable is okay.
 However, you might require a pigtail or adaptor SMA-Female to TS-9.
 This is important since TS-9 isn't a large connector and doesn't usually match with larger types of coaxial cables used to connect with the outdoor antenna.

-For those who might have Quad Core RG6 cables for antenna up to 50 feet, it is worth noting that this antenna is a 50 Ohm type of antenna while the RG6 cables are generally for 75 Ohm devices.
+For those who might have Quad Core RG6 cables for antenna up to 50 feet, it is worth noting that this is 50 Ohm antenna while the RG6 cables are generally for 75 Ohm antennas.
 You could go for adapters that would make it possible to effectively use the antenna but the best results will depend on the particular device you intend to connect the antenna with, and how you end up configuring the system.

 Antenna Key Characteristics.

 It is perfect for boosting Wi-Fi and cellular signals, from 2G, 3G to 4G LTE and 5G.
 It doesn't matter what model of cell phone you're using; the long range antenna will work with it perfectly well, including all carriers globally, such as AT&T, Verizon and T-Mobile for US users.
 The long antenna also supports all cell signal booster makes and brands, including HiBoost, Wilson Pro, Cel-Fi among others.